Humanitarian Crisis in Gaza: How To Help

 What are health workers facing in Gaza?

-Health workers in Gaza are working in horrific conditions.
-What few hospitals remain partially-functional in Gaza face scarce resources, fuel shortages, and a dangerous lack of medical supplies.
-There are reports of surgeries being performed without anesthesia, health workers working around the clock, and patients lining the hallways.
+Health workers in Gaza have been working in horrific conditions.
+What few hospitals remain partially-functional in Gaza have faced scarce resources, fuel shortages, and a dangerous lack of medical supplies.
+There have been reports of surgeries being performed without anesthesia, health workers working around the clock, and patients lining the hallways.

 “We have seen a rise in cases of acute diarrhea and are starting to see outbreaks of hepatitis A and B. We have also seen an increase in the number of people being discharged from health facilities who have nowhere to go, including children who have lost their parents and do not have anyone left.”